Swipe

 • Only look for approved Invitation Homes listings on our website and reliable 3rd party listing services, like Zillow, Trulia, Hotpads and Realtor.com.

-Woman on the phone in front of monitor sitting at a desk
+A woman on the phone sits in front of a monitor

 3 quick steps to shut down a rental scam: